itead/Segnix/README.md

 # Plan for Next Stage

 - Provide more API for user's application
-- Support more hardware platform, such as Raspberry PI
+- Support more hardware platform

 # How to Contribute